Onnis-Lab/DotPattern/README.md

 # DotPattern
-A single-player Otree game where a pattern is shown to the participant which they will be asked to reproduce.
+The DotPattern game is an Otree-based social experiment where the participants are shown a series of seed patterns and asked to reproduce them from memory.
+In our version, a flexible network structure is embedded in the game.

+Language: Norwegian Bokmål

 # Usage